GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 Slots

-- chainLocation - the location of the UCSC chain file.
+- `chainLocation` - the location of the UCSC chain file.
 The chainLocation can refer to a gzipped or unzipped delta file.
 It will be read into memory entirely as it is not an indexed file format.
-- assemblyNames - list of assembly names, typically two (first in list is target, second is query)
+- `assemblyNames` - list of assembly names, typically two (first in list is target, second is query)
-- queryAssembly - alternative to assemblyNames: just the assemblyName of the query
+- `queryAssembly` - alternative to assemblyNames: just the assemblyName of the query
-- targetAssembly - alternative to assemblyNames: just the assemblyName of the target
+- `targetAssembly` - alternative to assemblyNames: just the assemblyName of the target

 ### MCScanAnchorsAdapter

-The .anchors file from MCScan refers to pairs of homologous genes and can be loaded into synteny tracks in jbrowse 2
+The .anchors file from MCScan refers to pairs of homologous genes and can be loaded into synteny tracks in JBrowse 2:

 ```json
 {